 Google Tag Manager Preview Mode

-Google Tag Manager makes testing easy with its very handy Preview & Debug mode10 that allows you to:
+Google Tag Manager makes testing easy with its very handy Preview & Debug mode that allows you to:

 - Check your website’s connection to your GTM container